 Why is the Pre A Level Development Year (DY) so highly regarded?
-One of the very best elements of this one year GCSE programme is that pupils are totally integrated into the extra-curricular and pastoral life of the whole community.
-Pupils are not separated into a standalone international section but instead are in boarding houses and undertaking activities such as Sport, Music, Drama and the Duke of Edinburgh's Award Scheme with pupils from across the School.
-We have been running the Development Year programme for nearly 20 years and each year most of our pupils go onto our Sixth Form to take A Levels or BTECs.
-The one year courses enables pupils to improve their English, integrate into English culture and take five or six GCSEs - all in one year.
+One of the very best elements of this one-year GCSE programme is that pupils are integrated into the extracurricular and pastoral life of the whole community.

+Pupils undertake activities such as Sport, Music, Drama and the Duke of Edinburgh Award Scheme with pupils from across the School.
+We have been running the Development Year programme for over 20 years, and each year, most of our pupils progress to Sixth Form to take A Levels or BTECs.
+The one year courses enable pupils to improve their English, integrate into English culture and take five or six GCSEs - all in one year.

 Will Day-Lewis

-Head of the Development Year
+Head of the Development Year Email: wdaylewis@wycliffe.co.uk

-Email: wdaylewis@wycliffe.co.uk

 Your House is your home during your life at Wycliffe.
-The House system provides every pupil, whether a boarder or a day pupil, a place to call their own at School and where they can work and socialise.
+The House system provides every pupil, whether a boarder or a day pupil, a place to call their own at School, and where they can work and socialise.

 Wycliffe's approach to pastoral care is holistic and revolves around our House system, which fosters an immensely powerful and strong sense of community.
 The Housemaster or Housemistress cares for the pupils in their Houses and are a constant thread through their life at Wycliffe.
-Tutors, the onsite Medical Staff, the School Chaplain and the Deputy Head Pastoral are always there if you need them.
-Matron is the main presence in the Houses during the day.
-She is always on hand to welcome you into the House at break times, lunch time and the start and end of the day.
+Pupils can talk to their Form Tutors, the onsite Medical Staff, the College Chaplain and the Deputy Head Pastoral, who are always there if they need them.
+Matron is the main presence in the Houses during the day and is always on hand to welcome you into the House at break times, lunchtime and the start and end of the day.